TimeWalkOrg/Caregie-Library-/README.md

 ## Building History

+Mill Valley's first public library owed the origins of its collections to the Outdoor Art Club, a nonprofit organization founded in 1902 by a group of women dedicated to the protection and preservation of Mill Valley's natural beauty.
+The Outdoor Art Club donated its private collection of books to the city in 1908, following the approval of a bond measure that included $2,500 for acquisition of a library site.
+The books were housed in temporary locations for two years until finally, in 1910, the city was able to secure a Carnegie grant of $10,000 for the construction of a library building (Source: [Carnegie Libraries of California](http://www.carnegie-libraries.org/california/millvalley.html)).

+Property had already been purchased by the city in 1909 for $2,000.
+This property, on Lovell at Madrona, became the site of the new library.
+Architect C. H. Russell designed the building at 52 Lovell Avenue, and Robert Trost was the builder.
+The Carnegie Library opened its doors to the public on July 22, 1911 under the supervision of librarian Lillian Gardner.

-"Mill Valley's first library was based on a private collection of books belonging to the Outdoor Art Club, a woman's group dedicated to "protection of trees and birds."
-In 1908 the books were given to the city which housed them in temporary locations until a Carnegie grant of $10,000 was received in 1910; more was unsuccessfully sought to meet building costs reported to be $22,500.
-Architect C.H.
-Russell designed the building; Robert Tros was the builder.
-When the new library was completed, the Carnegie building was sold to a private purchaser for $16,000.
-It has since been resold, and has served as both multiple and single family residence and studio.
-The Carnegie cornerstone is on display in the History Room of the new library."
+By the late 1930s, the library’s popularity had grown such that “there was talk of moving to a larger facility” (Source: [Then and Now: Mill Valley](https://patch.com/california/millvalley/then-and-now-mill-valley-library)).
+“When the new city library in Old Mill Park was completed in 1966, the Carnegie building was sold to a private purchaser for $16,000.
+It has since been resold, and has served as both multiple and single family residences and studios.
+The Carnegie cornerstone is on display in the History Room of the current library."
 (Source: [Carnegie Libraries of California](http://www.carnegie-libraries.org/california/millvalley.html))

-"The first library opened on July 22, 1911 at 52 Lovell Avenue.
-The first librarian was Lillian Gardner, and the library was successful from day one.
-It grew in popularity, so much so that by the late 1930s, there was talk of moving out of its location for a larger facility."
-(Source: [Then and Now: Mill Valley](https://patch.com/california/millvalley/then-and-now-mill-valley-library))

-- Built: c.1920
+-	Built: c.1910-11
-- Replaced: Building never replaced
+-	Modifications: unknown
-- Architect: C.H.Russell
+-	Architect: C. H. Russell
-- Builder: Robert Tros
+-	Builder: Robert Trost

 ## SketchUp Model
 - Made by Ryan Belza, Max Hasen, Paolo Ciolino
-- Model completed: December, 2017
+- Model completed: December 2017
 - Modeled in SketchUp Make 2017

 ![SketchUp Make 2017 model screenshot](https://github.com/TimeWalkOrg/building-mill-valley-ca-carnegie-library/blob/master/carnegie-library-1920.jpg)